 - A. For the duration of the state of emergency caused by COVID-19, covered entities that have establishments that they wish to open and/or remain open, must take the following steps to limit the spread of COVID-19: - 1.
-Every covered entity (other than an individual who is not acting as a sole proprietorship) shall develop, and maintain, and ensure compliance with a written plan for the safe operation of its establishment(s) with regard to COVID-19 during the state of emergency.
-Such and make this plan must be made available to the Department for review upon request.
-This plan must include procedures that, to the reasonable satisfaction of the Department, meet, at a minimum, the requirements of these regulations and applicable guidance issued by the Department.
+Every covered entity (other than an individual who is not acting as a sole proprietorship) shall develop, maintain, and ensure compliance with a written plan for the safe operation of its establishment(s) with regard to COVID-19 during the state of emergency.
+Such plan must be made available to the Department for review upon request.
+This plan must include procedures that, to the reasonable satisfaction of the Department, meet, at a minimum, the requirements of applicable executive orders, as well as these and other applicable regulations and guidance issued by the Department.
 The plan must address the following elements: